Lmao5/IHL-Amplify-Sample-Site/README.md

-# IHL-S3-Sample-Site
+# IHL-S3-Amplify-Site
-For use during Cloud IHL during S3 Buckets session.
+For use during Cloud IHL during Amplify session.